Master of City & Regional Planning Program

 - Demonstrate understanding of, and areas of interest in, city and regional planning from the perspective of their career and educational objectives, through the statement of purpose.

 Applicants lacking prerequisites or other background requirements for classified standing requirements may be admitted on a conditionally classified basis, depending on the results of an individual analysis of their applications.

-The application period for will open October 1, 2017 for the Masters of City and Regional Planning (MCRP) program for Fall Quarter 2018.
-Initial review of applications and all additional required documents for Fall 2018 will begin on January 16, 2018.
-The admissions committee will consider applications submitted after that date on a rolling basis, no later than May 1, 2018.
+The application period will open (date TBA) for the Masters of City and Regional Planning (MCRP) program for Fall Quarter 2019.
+Initial review of applications and all additional required documents for Fall 2019 will begin on January 16, 2019.
+The admissions committee will consider applications submitted after that date on a rolling basis, no later than May 1, 2019.
 These dates apply to both Domestic and International applicants.

 To apply to our MCRP Program go to https://www2.calstate.edu/apply.

 - Graduate Education Handbook 2017-2018 (pdf)

 - MCRP / MS Eng.
 Transportation Planning

 - American Planning Association